The Pardon Power

 Why do presidents have pardoning power in the first place?

-It starts, in part, with Alexander Hamilton, who articulated the rationale for presidential pardons in the Federalist Papers when he wrote in No. 74 that “without an easy access to exceptions in favor of unfortunate guilt, justice would wear a countenance too sanguinary and cruel.”
+Alexander Hamilton, articulated the rationale for presidential pardons in the Federalist Papers when he wrote in No. 74 that “without an easy access to exceptions in favor of unfortunate guilt, justice would wear a countenance too sanguinary and cruel.”
 So, as with so many things in the American civic structure, the idea is that the pardon provides checks and balances against the judiciary system; there has to be an out somewhere in the system.

 In the Constitution, the president’s power to pardon for federal crimes is outlined in Article II, Section 2, which gives the Commander-in-Chief power to “grant Reprieves and Pardons for Offenses against the United States” (though not in “cases of impeachment”).
 But, though other historical documents like the Federalist Papers can offer clues into the Founding Fathers’ mindsets, suggesting they were concerned with mercy and justice, nothing is specified in the Constitution itself about why and when that power should be used.

-So, since then presidents have used the power for number of reasons that go beyond addressing miscarriages of justice.
-Those reasons — in which there’s no argument that the person is innocent, but rather some other factor in play — range from maintaining public order to appealing to minority voters to simply pardoning old friends or political allies.
+Since then, presidents have used the power for a number of reasons that go beyond addressing miscarriages of justice.
+Those reasons—in which there’s no argument that the person is innocent but rather some other factor in play—range from maintaining public order to appealing to minority voters to simply pardoning old friends or political allies.

 'Under the US constitution, the president has broad, unilateral pardon powers, but pardons are traditionally reviewed by the justice department.
 Many of Trump’s pardons, however, seem to clash with department standards – and are instead bestowed as a means to reward allies or act on grudges.
 Only five of 65 pardons and commutations Trump issued before Wednesday were recommended by the justice department pardon attorney, according to a tally by the Harvard law professor Jack Goldsmith.